 - The financial support received by students in graduate academic programs differs markedly from that received by students in professional degree programs.
 Whereas nearly all support received by graduate academic students is in the form of fellowships and assistantships, students in professional degree programs rely primarily on loans to finance their education.
-See Figure 2-1. - Support for graduate academic students has grown modestly in recent years, largely due to two factors: - Few increases in tuition and fees that must be covered by additional aid in order to remain competitive with other institutions. - University efforts to increase levels of graduate student support in order to make UC support offers more competitive with those from other institutions.
+See Figure 2-1. - Support for graduate academic students has remained relatively flat.
 See Figure 2-2. - Among graduate academic students, types and levels of support vary by academic discipline.
-See Figure 2-3. - In every discipline, academic doctoral students typically receive net stipends (support from fellowships and assistantships in excess of tuition and fees) that far exceed those of academic master's students.
-Moreover, their net stipends have increased over time in every discipline, whereas the net stipends received by academic master's students have generally declined.
+See Figure 2-3. - In every discipline, academic doctoral students typically receive net stipends (support from fellowships and assistantships beyond tuition and fees) that far exceed those of academic master's students.
+Moreover, their net stipends have increased over time in every discipline, whereas the net stipends received by academic master's students have remained generally flat.
 See Figure 2-4. - Among academic doctoral students, California residents typically receive higher net stipends than domestic nonresident students or international students.
 The gap between the net stipends received by California residents and international students has narrowed over time in most disciplines.
 See Figure 2-5. - The University remains concerned about the competitiveness of its offers to students admitted to its graduate academic programs, which continue to lag behind those from students' top-choice non-UC alternatives.
 The competitiveness gap is greatest for domestic nonresident students.
 See Figure 2-6. - Although fellowship support for professional degree students has increased-due in part to the one-third of increases in tuition, fee, and professional degree fee revenue that is set aside for institutional aid-it has been outpaced by increases in student borrowing.
 See Figure 2-7. - While the percentage of professional degree program graduates with student debt declined in many disciplines in recent years, the average amount students borrowed while enrolled has increased over the past decade.
-See Figure 2-8. - UC's systemwide average net stipend for academic doctoral students is slightly higher than its estimated average cost of attendance in 2020-21, although this varies by campus and discipline.
+See Figure 2-8. - UC's systemwide average net stipend for academic doctoral students is slightly higher than its estimated average cost of attendance in 2021-22, although this varies by campus and discipline.
 See Figures 2-9 and 2-10.

-Per Capita Student Financial Support by Type of Graduate Academic and Graduate Professional Degree Students, Academic Year 2020-21
+Per Capita Student Financial Support by Type of Graduate Academic and Graduate Professional Degree Students, Academic Year 2021-22

-- Compared with students in professional degree programs, students in graduate academic programs receive a far greater portion of their aid in the form of gifts and assistantships, whereas professional degree students rely far more heavily on loans than do graduate academic students. - Differences in the financing patterns of graduate academic program and graduate professional degree program students reflect fundamental differences in approaches to financing for these two groups of students: - Competition is the most significant factor driving these differences.
+- Compared with students in professional degree programs, students in graduate academic programs receive a far greater portion of their aid in the form of fellowships and assistantships, whereas professional degree students rely far more heavily on loans than do graduate academic students. - Differences in the financing patterns of graduate academic program and graduate professional degree program students reflect fundamental differences in approaches to financing for these two groups of students: - Competition is the most significant factor driving these differences.
 As referenced earlier, financial assistance at the graduate level is a recruitment tool.
 The financing patterns shown above are generally reflective of what is required for the University to be competitive with institutions seeking to attract the same students, and they are similar to the financing patterns at competing institutions. - Professional degree program students can typically anticipate higher earnings than graduate academic students.
-Although higher earnings can make payments on large levels of student debt manageable, challenges remain for those students who graduate with substantial levels of debt and who enter low-paying careers.
+Although higher earnings can make payments on large levels of student debt manageable, challenges remain for those students who graduate with substantial levels of debt but who enter low-paying careers.